raspberrypilearning/gravity-simulator/worksheet.md

 	![import new sprite](images/import-sprite-icon.png)

-1. In order for your garvity simulator to work with this sprite, you will need to `set the costume center` of Mooncake the Astro Cat by selecting the sprite, clicking on `Costumes` followed by `Edit`.
+1. In order for your gravity simulator to work with this sprite, you will need to `set the costume center` of Mooncake the Astro Cat by selecting the sprite, clicking on `Costumes` followed by `Edit`.
 In the Paint Editor window you will see a button with a plus symbol on it.
 When clicked it will show a crosshair over the sprite which you will be able to move with your mouse.
 Move it so that it selects the lower half of Mooncake like this and when you are happy click ok:

 	![Set costume center](images/set-costume-center.png)